If you're looking for a delicious and simple Elderberry Jam recipe with seeds and no pectin added, then you've come to the right place!

 • Coarse-grain granulated sugar is the best choice for making jam, but a slightly better option (a healthier option) is cane sugar.

-• Avoid fine-grained sugars because this will dissolve inconsistently and may spoil the jam.
+• Avoid fine-grained sugars because they will dissolve inconsistently and may spoil the jam.

 🧂Best sugar options to use when making jam